Devendra-Prajapat-Inventyv/Git-Training---Aman-Sir/README.md

 ## 1. Create and work on a new feature branch

-Start by creating a new branch for your feature:
+This command creates a new branch called feature and switches to it.

 ```bash
 git switch -c feature
 ```

-Make changes to your code and commit them:
+This command records changes to the repository.

 ```bash
 git commit -m "Add new feature"
 ```

-Repeat the commit step if needed for additional changes:
+Another commit to record additional changes that have been made since the previous commit.

 ```bash
 git commit -m "Update feature"